fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 Even though I get better results, there are still issues and my render is still not matching with the expected result.
 I will investigate further and try to fix the issues in future parts.

 ### Outputs and Closing Thoughts
 I got the expected results (also the chinese dragon for the first time :) for most scenes except some differences on; VeachAjar (even though I tried to implement degamma, I think I am missing something and the problem is related to that), teapot_roughness (I recently refactored my beer's law implementation and there are still some issues remaining, I think the difference is coming from there), audi-tt (I forgot to turn off the backface culling as announced and smooth shading not working with .ply inputs for now), and glass_sphere_env.
-Also, the 15th .ply file inthe  VeachAjar scene is still causing problems as in previous part (happly library gives error for unsigned int), but I still use the not fixed version and get the expected results.
+Also, the 15th .ply file in the VeachAjar scene is still causing problems as in previous part (happly library gives error for unsigned int), but I still use the not fixed version and get the expected results.
 Some scenes like teapot_roughness and dragon_new_ply_with_spot took several hours to render, they are heavy scenes but I think I can speed up my ray tracer.
 I will try to refactor and optimize my ray tracer further in the next parts.

 I partially tried to convert my float calculations to double precision in critical sections (like intersection tests) to fix noise in some scenes as Oğuz Hoca suggested, but I could not finish that yet because project is getting bigger and I sometimes take shortcuts and they effect the genericity of the code, so a general change like this became difficult to me.
 As I said in the previous paragraph, I will try to improve the code structure and optimize performance in future parts to add new features more easily.